-It’s an uncomfortable sensation that most sensible person would seek to avoid.
-Yet the longer you endure in this sensation the more myelin you build and the more skills you build.
+It’s an uncomfortable sensation that most sensible people would seek to avoid.
+Yet the longer you endure in this sensation, the more myelin you build and the more skills you build.

 The author then drops another gem when he says that to get good, you must love, or better be enthusiastic, about being bad.